 foundation of education of their children.
 When the family derelicts in this

-job (as is rampant in the Nigeria today) the education of the child will ever
+job (as it is rampant in Nigeria today) the foundation of education of the child will remain groggy.
+Few could be salvaged only by a process akin to passing

 through the crucibles of fire.
 It is the job of the parents to ensure that